-In our paper, we focus on testing the proposed Realized-T-M-GARCH framework which employs return equation error as $D_1 \equiv t_{\nu}(0,1)$ and measurement equation error as $D_2 \equiv N(0,1)$. $t_{\nu}(0,1)$ represents a Student-t distribution with $\nu$ degrees of freedom and variance scaled to 1 (by using $\sqrt{\frac{\nu-2}{\nu}}$ factor).
-The framework is called Realized-T-M-GARCH-tN.
+In our paper, we test the proposed Realized-T-M-GARCH framework via employing return equation error as $D_1 \equiv t_{\nu}(0,1)$ and measurement equation error as $D_2 \equiv N(0,1)$. $t_{\nu}(0,1)$ represents a Student's t distribution with $\nu$ degrees of freedom and variance scaled to 1 (by using $\sqrt{\frac{\nu-2}{\nu}}$ factor).
+The framework is called Realized-T-M-GARCH-tG.

-$\ell (x|r;\utwi{\theta})$ remains the same as the one in Equation (\ref{RGGG_lik}) under the threshold measurement equation specification, as long as the $D_2$ distribution remain unchanged.
-Therefore, by updating $\ell (r;\utwi{\theta})$ according to the Student-t distribution, the log-likelihood function for the proposed Realized-T-M-GARCH-tN model is:
+$\ell (\utwi{x}|\utwi{r};\utwi{\theta})$ remains the same as the one in Equation (\ref{RGGG_lik}) under the threshold measurement equation specification, as long as the $D_2$ distribution remain unchanged.
+Therefore, by updating $\ell (\utwi{r};\utwi{\theta})$ according to the Student's t distribution, the log-likelihood function of the proposed Realized-T-M-GARCH-tG model is: